Thank you for your interest in the MS in Accounting program.

-*The May 1 deadline is only for UB junior level accounting students who expect to complete their junior year by the end of the spring 2018 semester with a minimum GPA of 3.0 and a minimum GPA of 3.25 in MGA 301, 302, 311 & 314) and a minimum overall (UB and transfer credits) GPA of 3.0.
+*The May 4 deadline is only for UB junior level accounting students who expect to complete their junior year by the end of the spring 2018 semester with a minimum GPA of 3.0 in the junior accounting courses (MGA 301, 302, 311 & 314) and a minimum overall (UB and transfer credits) GPA of 3.0.

 Applicants for the May 4 deadline should upload all required admissions materials EXCEPT transcripts by May 4.
 Please upload your transcript INCLUDING spring 2018 grades by June 15.
 Do not upload a copy of your transcript until spring 2018 grades have been posted to your transcript.